chrisdanielwise/alx-low_level_programming/0x0E-structures_typedef/README.md

-0x0E Structures, typedef About An introductory project on:
+# 0x0E C- Sttructures, typedef

-When, why and how to use structures How to use typedef Requirements Ubuntu 20.04
+This directory contains all the tasks for the above mentioned project